-Weight is measured without shoes or heavy jewelry and wearing the standard clinic gown; pockets of gown must be emptied of keys and other heavy objects.
+Weight is measured without shoes or heavy jewelry.
+Extra clothing such as heavy sweaters and jackets should be removed and all pockets must be emptied of keys and other heavy objects.

 Ideally, the scale should be positioned so that the examiner can stand behind the beam facing the subject, and can move the beam weights without reaching around the subject.